 USACE to maintain current flows from Lake Okeechobee

-The U.S. Army Corps of Engineers’ Jacksonville District will continue the current scheduled releases of water from Lake Okeechobee to the Caloosahatchee Estuary, officials reported on Feb.
-21.
+The U.S. Army Corps of Engineers’ Jacksonville District will maintain the flow of water from Lake Okeechobee to the Caloosahatchee Estuary on the current schedule, officials reported today.

 The Corps will continue to release water from the lake to the Caloosahatchee in a pulse pattern that averages 650 cubic feet per second (cfs) over a seven-day period measured at the W.P.
 Franklin Lock and Dam (S-79).
 No releases are planned through the St. Lucie Lock and Dam (S-80).